 1. Keep a low profile

 This may seem obvious, but the first and easiest way to prevent your luggage from being rummaged through is by ensuring it doesn’t draw attention.
-Thieves are more likely to go through a bag covered with designer logos or something that has all the bells and whistles attached to the outside than a plain ol’ black bag.
-This doesn’t mean you need to buy the cheapest, ugliest bag available, but when purchasing a bag, ask yourself what drew your attention to the bag in the first place, and are there any aspects of the bag that would draw attention to thieves.
+Thieves are more likely to go through a bag covered with designer logos or something that has all the bells and whistles attached to the outside than a plain ol’ bag.
+This doesn’t mean you need to buy the most basic bag available but, when purchasing a bag, ask yourself what drew your attention to the bag in the first place.
+Are any of those things features that would draw attention to thieves?

 When traveling to countries where airport security or police officers are not as trustworthy as other countries, having your bags slashed or searched through for valuables can happen.

-Bag manufacturers and security solution companies have caught onto this, and have created several products to tackle the problem.
-The first, called an ‘airporter bag’ basically works as a bag inside a bag.
-The plain outer fabric is durable and resistant to catches and tears, and the loopholes around the zippers allows travellers to put a lock on the bag.
+Bag manufacturers and security solution companies have caught onto this and have created several products to help tackle the problem.
+The first, called an ‘airporter bag’, basically works as a bag inside a bag.
+The plain outer fabric is durable and resistant to catches and tears, and the loopholes around the zippers allows travelers to put a lock on the bag.
 It might not be slash proof, but it will deter thieves from taking the time to break through it and reach your bag.
 Plus, the airporter bag offers excellent protection against your rucksack getting broken when going through baggage handling and airport security.

 Another useful gadget is the wire mesh bag protector.
 It looks like a net, but when wrapped securely around the outside of a bag protects it against pilfering and slashing.
 Like the airporter bag, it also helps protect your rucksack against breakages whilst going through baggage handling at the airport.
 The wire is usually made from stainless steel which can withstand most knife slashes, and they come in different sizes to accommodate your rucksack.